 Broken bones are one of the most common results of car accidents, but you should not take them lightly.
-Most breaks are easy to heal and only require a few weeks in a cast, but others can require surgery and pins to properly reset the break.
+Most breaks are easy to heal and only require a few weeks in a cast, but others can require surgery and pins to properly reset the breaker.
 Every broken bone case will result in different amounts of expenses and losses; be sure to consider the full cost of a broken arm or leg in your settlement demands.

 A broken arm or leg will first rack up medical bills for services such as: